sytsereitsma/mdbook-plantuml/README.md

 plantuml-cmd="plantuml.exe"
 ```

-The simply add a PlantUML code block in your book text:
+Then simply add a PlantUML code block in your book text:
 ````markdown
 Some text here